jojopieeee/tech-terms-quiz/README.md

 # tech-terms-quiz
-A console-based Java quiz app that tests knowledge of key technology terms and concepts.
+A console-based Java quiz quiz that tests knowledge of key technology terms and concepts.
 # Tech-Term Quiz (Java)

-A simple quiz game built in Java to test fundamental technology and computing knowledge.
+Its simple quiz game built in Java to test fundamental technology and computing knowledge.
+As a beginner in coding this is my first project to test all the skills I have learnt so far. feel free to offer improvements.

 ## Project Overview
 This beginner-friendly project demonstrates basic Java programming concepts such as: